Convergence rate to the Tracy-Widom laws for the largest eigenvalue of Wigner matrices: Proof of Theorem

 Next, we take the expectation of $\Theta$ and apply the cumulant expansions in Lemma \ref{cumulant} with respect to the independent entries $h_{ab}$ in the first term on the right of~\eqref{theta1}.
 Using the relation (\ref{dH}), we compute

-Then by direct computations, the second order terms in the cumulant expansions corresponding to $s_{ab}^{(2,2)}=1$ $(a \neq b)$ for off-diagonal entries $h_{ab}$ are canceled with the second term on the right of (\ref{theta1}).
+We first apply cumulant expansions to the complex-valued off-diagonal entries $h_{ab}$, \ie let $a \neq b$ in the summations in (\ref{theta1}).
+Then by direct computations and using Assumption~\ref{assump} (b.), the second order terms in the cumulant expansions corresponding to $s_{ab}^{(1,1)}(t) \equiv 1$ are canceled with the second term on the right of (\ref{theta1}) with $a\neq b$.
 The third and fourth order terms in the cumulant expansions, corresponding to $p+q+1\in\{3,4\}$, are given in (\ref{K_term}).
 We stop the cumulant expansion at $l=4$ and the corresponding truncation error $R_5=\sum_{a\neq b} R^{(ab)}_{5}$ is estimated as follows.

 We have from (\ref{cumulant_error}) that

 with a fixed small $\gamma>0$, and where we use the notation $E^{(ab)}:=(\delta_{ab})_{i,j=1}^N$, $H^{(ab)}:=H-h_{ab}E^{(ab)}-h_{ba}E^{(ba)}$, as well as

 Using the second resolvent identity, we can write